Peshawar Khyber Pakhtunkhwa, Pakistan Travel Guide

 Public displays of affection are considered inappropriate.
 Alcohol consumption is illegal for Muslims and generally not seen by non-Muslims in public.
 Avoid sensitive political or religious discussions with strangers.

 Peshawar's society is conservative, with gender segregation in many state-owned and privately-owned spheres.
-Women may experience different social interactions.
-Homosexuality is illegal in Pakistan and not openly accepted.
+Women could experience different interactions with people.
+Homosexuality is illegal in Pakistan and rather than openly accepted.

 Speak slowly and clearly.
 Use simple sentences.
 A smile and polite gestures often bridge language differences.
 Local interactions become more positive with these considerations.